 Delivery drivers are heroes.
 At least, they perform heroic deeds.
 Their efforts feed the hungry and help keep intoxicated drivers off the road.
 They push their vehicles – and themselves – to the proverbial limit.
 And they do all of this without expecting a thank you (though a good tip is always appreciated).
 They don’t wear tights or capes, but they don’t need to.

-And, with the introduction of a new bill in the Colorado Senate, these heroes may be expanding their services to marijuana delivery.
+And with the introduction of a new bill, these heroes may be expanding their services to marijuana delivery.
 Colorado, start your engines!
 Then turn them off and relax, because your weed is on the way.

 How Would Home Delivery Work?

 In its current draft, HB19-1234 would include the following regulations:

 - Permitting for medical marijuana dispensaries begins Jan 2, 2020

 - Permitting for recreational marijuana dispensaries begins Jan 2, 2021